emrec93/mostly-ai-challenge/README.md

 ## CI/CD, Github Actions

 In the project folder within .github/workflows/ you'll find a playwright.yml file that runs the tests whenever a push or a pull request is made on the main and master branches.
 This can be configured further, but I've left it as it is for the purpose of this challenge.

+### Downloading Test Artifacts

+After the tests run in the workflow, you can download the test artifacts as a zip file "playwright-report.zip".
+This can be found in the repo under Actions -> Playwright Tests -> then in the workflow that was last completed (hopefully with a green tick!).

+Once downloaded and unzipped, the folder contains a "index.html" file which can be opened in any browser or with the LiveServer extension in VSCode.
+It can also be hosted as part of another job within Github using Github Pages, but that's beyond the scope of this challenge.